 One of the most important things to know before moving to Florida is that there is no state income tax.
 Establishing some financial goals for your immediate future will help you adapt to the change.
 Florida’s gas taxes are fairly expensive, so try to find a home or apartment within reach of where you will spend most of your time.

-- Registering your vehicle and updating insurance.
+- Register your vehicle and update your insurance.

-- Switching banks.
+- Switch banks.

-- Registering to vote.
+- Register to vote.

-- Filing taxes appropriately.
+- File taxes appropriately.